 Leather dries out when exposed to heat or water and should be conditioned at the beginning and end of the season, as well as several times throughout the year depending on climate.
 Don't wait until the leather feels hard or inflexible; it will take much more effort to return to its original condition when it's in that state.
 Avoid using conditioners with silicones, waxes or petroleum — they can damage stitching.
-Preferably, use a deep conditioner that is oil-based, such as the Horse Health One-Step Leather Cleaner & Conditioner, which utilizes a unique avocado oil-based formula that penetrates deeply to restore lost moisture and keep leather soft and pliable.
+Preferably, use an oil-based deep conditioner that can penetrate deeply to restore lost moisture and keep leather soft and pliable.

 - Apply the conditioner to tack before it's completely dry from cleaning.